 This Father’s Day, I pray that God would give you and me and all fathers the patience and strength to really listen.
 I Pray that He would make us fathers worth celebrating.

-KEN HARRISON is the CEO and chairman of the new era of Promise Keepers whose 2020 National Event is coming July 31-August 1 to AT&T Stadium in Arlington, Texas, home of the Dallas Cowboys.
+KEN HARRISON is the CEO and chairman of the new era of Promise Keepers whose 2020 National Event is coming July 31-August 1.
 Founded originally in 1990 by Coach Bill McCartney, Promise Keepers was one of the largest Christ-centered movements ever.
 Today, under Harrison’s leadership, Promise Keepers is calling men back to courageous and bold servant-leadership by sparking a movement that will mobilize millions of men to follow Christ into today’s broken world as changemakers for their families, churches and communities.
 Ken also serves as CEO of WaterStone, a Christian Community Foundation that oversees donations of millions of dollars per month to build God’s kingdom.
 After starting his career as an LAPD street cop in South Central, Harrison spent nearly two decades in the commercial real estate arena both nationally and internationally.

 Ken has been married to his wife, Elliette, for 28 years and they have three children.

-Harrison’s newest book, The Rise of the Servant Kings: What the Bible Says About Being a Man, is available wherever books are sold.
+Harrison’s latest book, The Rise of the Servant Kings: What the Bible Says About Being a Man, is available wherever books are sold.